vircadia/vircadia-docs-sphinx/docs/source/create/wearables.md

 <div class="admonition note">
     <p class="admonition-title">Note</p>
-    <p>If you're creating a wearable to [add to the Marketplace](../sell/add-item/upload-wearable), make sure it will fit the default wooden mannequin avatar (unless you are specifically making it to go with a very specific base avatar model).
+    <p>If you're creating a wearable to <a href="../sell/add-item/upload-wearable.html">add to the Marketplace</a>, make sure it will fit the default wooden mannequin avatar (unless you are specifically making it to go with a very specific base avatar model).
 This will ensure that the wearable will work with most avatars in High Fidelity.</p>
 </div>

 **See Also**